 If you mentally answered “yes” to these questions, then we can settle this matter once and for all.
 Let’s look at one of those famous memory Scriptures.
-Almost every Christian claims they know these verses — and believes them.
+Almost every Christian claims they know this passage — and believes it.

-But will you really believe what Jesus said?
+But do you really believe what Jesus said?

 Read John 3:16-17:

 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 For God did not send the Son into the world to judge the world, but that the world might be saved through Him.”

 Understand what this verse says.
 Jesus did not come to earth because God loves those who hear the gospel.
 Or because God loves those who would receive Christ.
 Or even because God loves the church.

 Jesus came to earth and died for humanity’s sins because God loves the world.